 Loma Linda University is committed to providing an environment free from sexual harassment and from mistreatment or abuse of any kind.
 Such behavior subverts the mission of the University and threatens the careers, educational experiences, and well-being of students, faculty, employees and patients.
-Be sure you are well acquainted with the Loma Linda University Sexual Harassment Policy and the Student Mistreatment Policy that are in Section V of the Student Handbook and included below.
+Be sure you are well acquainted with the Loma Linda University Title IX (page 93) and the Student Mistreatment Policy (pages 102-104) of the Student Handbook.
+Link: